Henriqueperoni/CI-MS3-Books-World/README.md

 ### User Stories

 - As a user, I want to easily understand the main purpose of the site and learn more about the organisation.
-- As a user, I want to easily to sign up to the website.
+- As a user, I want to easily sign up to the website.
 - As a user, I want to easily log in on my account.
 - As a user, I want to write personal summaries and main insights about the books I'm reading or already read.
 - As a user, I want to create a list of books and share it with other users.